Mind-Body Wellness

 Learning Outcomes

-- Analyse contemporary theories of mind-body wellness in relation to personal, social, political and environmental implications of mental wellness.
+- Analyse contemporary theories of mind-body wellness in relation to personal, social, political, and environmental implications of wellness.

 - Critically analyse the basic principles, techniques, physiological impacts, applications, supporting evidence and controversies for selected traditional therapies as they pertain to mental health.